View More Images

 Our accommodation tonight is a comfortable shukubo pilgrim lodgings, which provides us with delicious shojin-ryori vegetarian temple cuisine and an introduction to the spiritual life at Koyasan.

-Accommodation: Shukubo Pilgrim Lodgings
+Accommodation: Shukubo pilgrim Lodging.

 Meals: Breakfast & dinner provided.